liamjflood/Strategy-Development/README.md

 Strategy is all about finding a sustainable competitve advantage.

 This can be done by using a SWOT matrix.
 What is unqiue about the approach presented here is that it draws on rigorous frameworks to populate this matrix.
-It goes further to show how to deal with ambiguity in the SWOT matrix and then shows how to create a feedback loop to the internal analysis to actually execute on stratey.
+It goes further to show how to deal with ambiguity in the SWOT matrix and then shows how to create a feedback loop to the internal analysis to actually execute on strategy.

+The below is a summary with links to more detailed sections describing each of the frameworks.

 ## SWOT
 ### Strengths/Weaknesses